interacsean/react-panelview/README.md

  - Once cloned, run `npm install` to initialise.
  - `src/index.js` is your app's entry point.
- - `src/index.html` is your base template.
+ - `static/index.html` is your html template.
+ - Put images and other static resources in `static/`.
  - To start your app: `npm start`.
- - To package your app: `npm build`.
+ - To package your app: `npm run build`.
  - Find bundled, distributable code in `/dist`.

-DIY css preprocessing, test frameworks, asset copying.
+DIY css preprocessing, test frameworks.
 ___

 Module versions last updated: 10 Dec 2017